Home » PowerShell Tips » PowerShell – mkdir to create directory

 PowerShell mkdir

-mkdir function creates an empty folder.
+mkdir function creates an empty folder in Windows.
 It’s a function in PowerShell.

 mkdir Syntax